Understanding class etiquette will help you feel more comfortable during your practice.

 Practicing silence, self-awareness and respect to other students will enhance your yoga experience.
 Most of these tips are common sense and courtesy and some are specific to yoga.

-Sign in at reception and collect your tag
+- Sanitise your hands on entry to UniRec.
+Sign in at reception and collect your tag.

-Allow time to settle in are prepare.
+- Arrive early, enter quietly.
+Allow time to settle in and prepare.
 Take your shoes and socks off.
-Unroll your mat quietly.
+Unroll your mat and set up

+- Practice cleanliness.
 Yoga is often practiced in close proximity to others and also involves deep breathing so please mind your personal hygiene.
-We recommend a mild deodorant, clean clothes, a fresh towel and no perfume.
+We recommend a mild deodorant, clean clothes, a fresh towel, and no perfume.

-Practice silence during Shavasana and however tempted you may be to leave early, resist it.
-If you must leave before the end, leave before people settle into Shavasana and be as quiet as possible.
+- Observe silence during savasana.
+Practice silence during savasana and however tempted you may be to leave early, resist it.
+If you must leave before the end, leave before people settle into savasana and be as quiet as possible.

 - Finish peacefully.
 Please keep conversation to a minimum as you pack up.